DosX-dev/WebSafeCompiler/README.md

 ![](pics/preview.jpg)

 # WebSafeCompiler (WSC)
 **WebSafeCompiler** (WSC) is an advanced utility designed for the optimization, minification, and obfuscation (if you need it) of web applications and websites using `Node.js`.
-It enhances your web assets by reducing file sizes and providing robust protection against reverse engineering, ensuring your code is deployment-ready and secure.
+It enhances your web assets by reducing file sizes or providing durable protection against reverse engineering, ensuring your code is deployment-ready and secure.

 ## 🚀 Little about
 To leverage the full potential of **WebSafeCompiler**, execute the following command in your terminal:
 ```bash
 node wsc.js <input_dir> <output_dir> [--drm] [--smart]